Factors to Consider

 • What is the right balance between monthly plan premium and cost-sharing?

 If you or your spouse (or family member if you have a disability) is still working and you have health coverage through that employer or union, contact your employer or union benefits administrator to find out how your coverage works with Medicare.
 This includes federal or state employment and active-duty military service.
-It might be to your advantage to delay Part B enrollment.
+It might be to your advantage to delay Medicare Part B enrollment.

 Remember, coverage based on current employment doesn’t include: